CIDARLAB/3DuF/README.md

 After saving a device design to JSON, drag and drop it from your computer onto the device canvas to load it.

+For DXF workflows:
+- Use `Edit Border` to import a DXF border/outline into the current design canvas.
+- The main design interchange format for full-device load/save remains 3DuF JSON.

 ## Component Library

 <img src="/doc/mint-primitives.png" width="800" />